EdDataScienceEES/tutorial-hollybee04/index.md

 PERFECT!
 Well done.
 Now, we have successfully prepared our data and we're almost ready to start building our model.
 Before we jump into creating the model, why not we plot out the observed ("real") flow values that were measured during 2015, 2016 and 2017 to get an idea of the general trends, similarities and differences between the three years.

 <a name="3"></a>
-## 3. Visualising the observed flow values
+## 3. Visualising observed flow values

 The aim of a Rainfall-Runoff model is to match up the predicted channel discharge values that the model produces with the observed values, measured in real life.
 This can be difficult because it will be tempting to adjust parameters as much as possible to align with real life, but we must avoid this because the parameters must attempt to reflect the hydrological processes within the catchment and the value we decide for them has to be justified by a hydrological process or characteristic observed in the catchment.
 Over calibrating and tweaking parameters for no reason, reduces accuracy in the model predicting extreme events if it doesn't align with the correct processes and characteristics.